 The main idea came a long time ago in road cycling.
-If the chainring is elliptical you have a different effective number of teeth on each side.
-Since the number of teeth is what gear ratio is determined with, effectively this changes the gear ratio during pedaling strokes.
+If the chainring is elliptical, you have a different effective number of teeth on each side.
+Since the number of teeth is what the gear ratio is determined with, effectively, this changes the gear ratio during pedaling strokes.

 Those two positions are normally called power phases and recovery phases.
 Also, there is a thing called the dead spot.
 It’s a position where one of your legs went down enough to lose power while your other leg didn’t reach the wanted power position yet.

 In the long run, your pedaling should be much more efficient.
 Oval chainring will increase your power to the ground transfer as well.